screenspan/developer.chrome.com/site/en/docs/crux/bigquery/index.md

 ### device_summary {: #schema-device-summary }

-The `device_summary` table contains aggregated statistics by month, origin, country and device.
+The `device_summary` table contains aggregated statistics by month, origin and device.
 In addition to the `metrics_summary` columns there is:

 `device`
  : Device [form factor](/docs/crux/methodology/#form-factor-dimension)